 Experience - Mr Reveleigh is a professional geologist and has over 50 years' experience in the resources industry both in Australia and overseas.
 Early in his career, he worked in the oil industry, then spent most of his career in exploration, mine management and construction in the mineral industry.
-Mr Reveleigh has had extensive experience in petroleum in recent years as a director of Drillsearch Energy Limited and its Canadian subsidiary.
-He is a Fellow of the Australasian Institute of Mining and Metallurgy.
-He was appointed a director and chairman in 2005.
+Mr Reveleigh has had extensive experience in petroleum in recent years as a director of Drillsearch Energy (now part of Beach Energy) and its Canadian subsidiary.
+He is a Fellow of the chairman in 2005.

+Australasian Institute of Mining and Metallurgy.
+He was appointed a director and